New Year, New Data Resolutions!

 Our project to identify structures measured using neutron, electron or synchrotron radiation continued this year, with over 700 additional structures identified after curation and flagged in the database.
 We also have worked to identify and add bioactivity and compound source information to drug structures to enhance information available about them.

-Additionally, new subsets of CSD data have been created, including identifying structures of interest in the fight against COVID-19.
+Additionally, new subsets of CSD data have been created, including identifying molecules of interest in the fight against COVID-19.

 The data team at the CCDC are hard at work planning the improvement projects we will undertake for 2021.

 One area we are investigating is the standardisation of information in some property fields.
 This is to improve the usability of the CSD for machine learning with the aim to further reduce the amount of pre-processing some researchers would need to do before using the data in the CSD.
 We are also planning for how the CSD can be evolved and enhanced following on from an internal project that is currently underway to create a new flexible, expandable database format.

 This project will enable us to add new data fields more easily to the CSD.
 Work is already underway to investigate additional information that could be added to the database and any curation that this information would require.
 This includes the assessment of additional metadata already captured in CIFs but not stored in the CSD as well as other information requested by users such as enhanced property information and more quality metrics.

 Many of you have told us how much you value the information on different polymorphs in the CSD.
 That's why this year we will also be analysing the polymorphic data we store to see how we can enhance the information we hold and increase the consistency of these entries.

 We would like to hear your input of what future projects that CCDC should undertake to be able to get the most out of the CSD.
 So, if you have a wishlist of enhancements you would like to see made to the CSD drop us an email on or let us know via one of our social media channels.

 Wishing you a Happy New Year from the CCDC Database team!